Legendary Watergate Journalist Bob Woodward Says CNN Is ‘Emotionally Unhinged’ Over Trump

 “The White House cannot run an orderly and fair press conference when a reporter acts this way, which is neither appropriate nor professional.
 The First Amendment is not served when a single reporter, of more than 150 present, attempts to monopolize the floor.”

-The lawsuit brought by CNN says that President Trump and others within the White House have violated the First and Fifth Amendments, according to The Hill.
+The lawsuit brought by CNN says that President Trump and others within the White House have violated the First and Fifth Amendments, according to the Hill.

 Sanders says the lawsuit is “more grandstanding” and says the White House will “vigorously defend” itself against the charges.

 “While the suit is specific to CNN and Acosta, this could have happened to anyone,” CNN said in a recent statement.

 “If left unchallenged, the actions of the White House would create a dangerous chilling effect for any journalist who covers our elected officials.”

-Bob Woodward is best-known for his work as an investigative journalist with The Washington Post.
+Bob Woodward is best-known for his work as an investigative journalist with the Washington Post.
 In 1972, he worked with Carl Bernstein to break the Watergate scandal.
-More recently, Bob Woodward has published a book about the Trump Administration called “Fear.”
+More recently, Bob Woodward has published a book about the Trump Administration called Fear.
 Trump has denounced the book.